LinkedIn is constantly evolving.

 If you stick by these stages there is a good chance your post is going to be seen by a good portion of the audience.

-Knowing these stages is what has helped us generate over 3.5 million views of our status updates in less than 2 months.
+Knowing these stages is what has helped us generate over 6.5 million views of our status updates over the past couple months.

 All for free..
 Not bad hey?
 Now it’s just a matter of creating great content that engages them so more people see that content.